 April 17, 2026 · By Alex Morgan

-This guide breaks down the best AI real estate software of 2025 with honest reviews, transparent pricing, and specific recommendations for agents, brokers, and investors operating in the US market.
+This guide covers the best AI real estate software of 2025.
+Honest reviews, real pricing, and specific picks for agents, brokers, and investors in the US market.

 Disclosure: Some links in this article may be affiliate links.
 We only recommend tools we’ve tested or verified through real user feedback.
 Pricing was confirmed via vendor websites as of Q1 2025.